-As file-sharing is concerned, it’s highly likely that most of you are asking what is SkyDrive.
-Microsoft’s very own approach to cloud-based technology has various ways of sharing documents and folders among users.
+As a file-sharing is concerned, it’s highly likely that most of you are asking what is SkyDrive.
+Microsoft’s very own approach o cloud-based technology has various ways of sharing documents and folders among users.

 - Easy to use and to access;

-- You can edit, save or delete documents without having to open the Office Suite;
+- You can edit, save or delete documents without having to open the Office Suit;

 - Highly versatile cloud storage service;

 - Cross-platform sharing functions;

 - Can be accessed either the using the SkyDrive or the Microsoft account;

 - Available on multiple platforms, including the Mac OSX.

 - Although Microsoft offers you 7GB of free space for creating an account, you’ll quickly run out of storage space, and additional space is not exactly cheap;